Hand-Picked Daily GUN DEALS

 Basically, it's a solid front sight that acts like a bead on steroids.

-It is better suited for using shot than slugs.
+It is better suited for using shot rather than slugs.
 At long ranges, the large size of this front sight is going to make it hard to shoot slugs at smaller targets.

 Not to mention, it is affordable and will fit a variety of shotguns.
 Certainly, double-check the XS website and ensure your gun is covered.
 It’s a great investment for a home defense shotgun.